fdask/tab/README.md

 on each string.
 This is a tool for entering and saving your own!

 Navigate with the arrow keys, add to your tab by typing in numbers.
-Enter hammer/slide/bend mode, then pressing a number, adds that modifier.
+Entering hammer/slide/bend mode, then pressing a number, adds that modifier.

+'^' represents hammer ons, or pull-offs
+'/' or '\' represent slides
+still figuring out the best character for bend

+Tuning, shown at the start of the tab to the left of the |'s, is meant to be set in scientific notation.  <note><number> [A-G][#b]?[1-8]

 # Keys
+0-9 enter values
 Arrow keys navigate the cursor
 Shift left arrow or shift right arrow skip the cursor in that direction Home key goes to start of measure